 My door is always open to students.
-If you have any questions or concerns about a
+If you have any questions or concerns about

-and problems can be solved through open and direct dialogue.
+of all questions and problems can be solved through open and direct dialogue.

 Modification of Syllabus

-It is the professor's prerogative to change or modify this syllabus at any point in
+It is the professor’s prerogative to change or modify this syllabus at any point

 You are responsible for any material given on a day you were absent.
 There are no makeup sessions. (“Academic Policies and Procedures: Absence from Class,” Southeast Missouri State